j1m-ryan/you-elle/README.md

 - [chalk](https://www.npmjs.com/package/chalk) - To color some of the text

 - [eslint](https://www.npmjs.com/package/eslint) - The Google javascript coding style is used for this project

+- [jest](https://www.npmjs.com/package/jest) - Is used for the unit tests

 ## Acknowledgments